 Primary focus areas of our safety program include, but are not limited to:

 Each associate completes an annual safety certification.
 Interim training is provided by location management through individual safety training modules (job aids) that combine both classroom and practical training.

 Hazardous materials need to be safely managed across our operations, from handling in our warehouses to transportation on our fleet.
 Our compliance and safety teams stay abreast of all pertinent environmental, safety and transportation-related requirements to ensure we are compliant and our associates are safe.

-In 2011, prompted by increasing growth in our facilities and breakroom categories, our North American Delivery department worked diligently toward completing a two-year project to streamline the management of all the products we sell – both existing and new – that are regulated by the U.S. Department of Transportation, U.S. Occupational Safety and Health Administration, and, in some cases, states or state consortia.
+In 2011, prompted by increasing growth in our facilities and breakroom categories, our North American Commercial department worked diligently toward completing a two-year project to streamline the management of all the products we sell — both existing and new — that are regulated by the U.S. Department of Transportation, U.S. Occupational Safety and Health Administration, U.S. Food and Drug Administration, and, in some cases, states or state consortia.
 By collecting and maintaining product data at the initial point of entry into our information management systems, we can easily share that information upstream and downstream to give our associates access to the information they need to properly package, mark and label all regulated products.
 The upgraded system also allows our customers to access important product information (Material Safety Data Sheets) directly from our ordering platforms.